What is the SLAM Method in Cybersecurity?

 What is the SLAM method?

 SLAM is a cybersecurity acronym that stands for Sender, Links, Attachments, and Message.
-It's a simple four-step process for evaluating emails to detect phishing attempts.
-By checking each of these four elements before interacting with an email, employees can catch the vast majority of phishing attacks.
+It's a simple four-step process for evaluating suspicious emails before clicking, downloading, or replying.

 What does SLAM stand for in cybersecurity?